Oyum2814/Redesign/UI Instagram/README.md

 **Instagram**

 <p align="center">The first website to redesign was Instagram.
-We have tried to change the look of instagram, without hampering the minimalistic look it has.<\p>
+We have tried to change the look of instagram, without hampering the minimalistic look it has.</>

 <img width="1440" alt="Screen Shot 2022-02-25 at 3 06 35 AM" src="https://user-images.githubusercontent.com/72745185/155612821-44971a6c-7c2f-40ee-b5a7-e18a2a1dd058.png">